Daugavgriva – Castle Dünamünde

 History

-In 1582, king Stefan Batory ordered to further strengthen the castle, which, however, in 1608 was captured by the Swedes.
-A year later, the Lithuanian hetman Jan Chodkiewicz recaptured it.
-Successful defense was carried out by the Poles in 1617, but a few years later, together with Riga and the majority of northern Livonia, it came under Swedish rule.
-In 1624, they erected an early modern bastion fortress on the site of a ruined medieval castle.
+In 1582, King Stefan Batory ordered the castle to be additionally strengthened, but in 1608 it was captured by the Swedes.
+A year later, it was recaptured by the Grand Hetman of Lithuania, Jan Chodkiewicz.
+The Poles successfully defended it in 1617, but a few years later, along with Riga and most of northern Livonia, it fell under Swedish rule and fell into ruin in the following years.
+After 1680, the Swedes built an early modern bastion fortress on the opposite side of the river, using building materials from a ruined medieval castle.

 Architecture

-It is not known what the original Cistercian monastery looked like, it can only be assumed that it had defensive features since it was besieged in 1228 and 1268.
-The castle from the Teutonic era had a regular shape, similar to the form of a conventual castle.
-It had a square main tower in the south-west corner, which was the oldest element of the castle, and two cylindrical corner towers on the north side.
-A chapel with a small vestibule on the west side was added to the main tower on the eastern side.
-Then, buildings were erected along the western and northern curtains of the defensive walls and two shorter extensions at the eastern wall.
+It is not known what the original Cistercian monastery looked like, but it can only be assumed that it had defensive features, since it was besieged in 1228 and 1268.
+The castle from the Teutonic times had a regular rectangular shape, similar to the form of the commandry castle, but only with two residential wings.
+It had a square main tower in the south-west corner, which was probably the oldest element of the castle, and two corner cylindrical towers on the north side, perhaps the result of late medieval expansion.
+A chapel with a small vestibule on the western side was added to the main tower on the eastern side.
+The main wings were built along the western and northern curtains of the defensive walls.
+In addition, smaller buildings could be located near the eastern wall.

-Probably in the 16th century, the outer perimeter of the fortifications was erected, adapted to the use of firearms and reinforced with three corner, semicircular bastions, open from the inside.
-The main gate was located on the south-west side in an oblique gatehouse in front of which a wooden bridge was placed over the irrigated moat.
+Probably in the first half of the 16th century, the outer perimeter of the fortifications was built, adapted to the use of firearms and reinforced with three corner, semi-circular towers, opened from the inside.
+The main gate was located in the corner on the southwestern side, in a gatehouse protruding at an angle, in front of which there was a wooden bridge over an irrigated moat.
+A moat, fed by river waters, ran around the entire complex.

 Current state